SDKits/ExamineX/README.md

 ![Azure DevOps tests](https://img.shields.io/azure-devops/tests/sdkits/ExamineX/1)

-This is the issue tracker for [ExamineX](https://examinex.online).
+_This is the issue tracker for [ExamineX](https://examinex.online)._

-ExamineX documentation can be found here: https://examinex.online
+* ExamineX documentation can be found here: https://examinex.online
+* See [release page](https://github.com/SDKits/ExamineX/releases) for releases and change logs
+* See the [roadmap](https://github.com/SDKits/ExamineX/projects/1) for upcoming features and ideas

-ExamineX licenses can be purchased here: https://sdkits.com/examinex-azure
+* ExamineX licenses can be purchased here: https://sdkits.com/examinex-azure

 # Azure Search for Umbraco